Follow Us on Facebook

 Increasing knit stitches is easy when you have video tutorials like this one from Rebecca Roush from Chemknits.
 This particular video demonstrates the KFB (knit in the front and back) method for increasing.
 With kfb, you are increasing the number of stitches by knitting two stitches into a single stitch.
 You first knit into the front of the loop, as you would normally but without removing the stitch from the needle you also knit into the back of the loop.

-Top Video Basics Projects
+Top Video Tutorials Projects